awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ## Statement 2

-These actions grant a role the ability to manage S3 objects within a specific prefix reserved for future use.
-This ensures proper access control and organization of project resources.
+These permissions grant the designated role the capability to manage Amazon S3 objects within a specified prefix, which is reserved for future utilization.
+This approach ensures appropriate access control and facilitates the efficient organization of project resources.

 ```json:line-numbers
     {